Warnings for Bactrim

 Avoid use of BACTRIM in patients with impaired renal or hepatic function, in those with possible folate deficiency (e.g., the elderly, chronic alcoholics, patients receiving anticonvulsant therapy, patients with malabsorption syndrome, and patients in malnutrition states) and in those with severe allergies or bronchial asthma.

-Hematologic changes indicative of folic acid deficiency may occur in elderly patients or in patients with preexisting folic acid deficiency or kidney failure.
-These effects are reversible by folinic acid therapy [see Use In Specific Populations].
+Hematological changes indicative of folic acid deficiency may occur in elderly patients or in patients with preexisting folic acid deficiency or kidney failure.
+These effects are reversible by folinic acid therapy (see PRECAUTIONS, Geriatric Use).

 Hemolysis